citymunch/partners.citymunchapp.com/content/documentation.md

 your client supports.
 See the [changelog]({{< relref "getting-started.md" >}}).
 The newest API version is **12**, so new clients should send the header `Accept: application/vnd.citymunch.v12+json`.

-Non-partner developers may simply call the API without identifying their client.

-Partner developers must should an `Authorization` header with the value `Authorization: Partner [API_KEY]`.
+Partner developers must send an `Authorization` header with the value `Authorization: Partner [API_KEY]`.
 Your API key can be retrieved from your partner portal.
 If your API key becomes compromised, you must notify us immediately so we can blacklist it.

+Non-partner developers may simply call the API without identifying their client.

 After a user has logged in via your client, you will be given a token that uniquely identifies the user.
 Send the header `Authorization: User [TOKEN]` with all requests after the user has logged in.